UselessGuru/UG-Miner/README.md

    Poolnames ending in *24hr

-      Use calculations based on 24hr prices to get a more stable estimate.
+      * use calculations based on 24hr prices to get a more stable estimate
-      NOT sensible to spikes.
+      * are NOT sensible to spikes
-      They show less switching than following current or plus price estimate. lower estimated profitability in exchange for less switching.
+      * show less switching than following current or plus price estimate
+      * lower estimated profitability in exchange for less switching

    Poolnames ending in *Plus

-      Use calculations based on 24hr actual and current estimate prices to get a more realistic estimate.
+      * use calculations based on 24hr actual and current estimate prices to get a more realistic estimate
-      Include some trust index based on past 1hr current estimate variation from 24hr.
+      * include some trust index based on past 1hr current estimate variation from 24hr
-      AND are NOT sensible to spikes.
+      * are NOT sensible to spikes
-      They show less switching than following current estimate and more switching than following the 24hr actual.
+      * show less switching than following current estimate and more switching than following the 24hr actual
-      Better estimated profitability.
+      * better estimated profitability

    Balances Tracking